 PD symptoms can often be controlled with medication alone, or with a combination of medication and surgical intervention, such as deep brain stimulation (DBS), for patients who meet certain criteria.
 The extent to which symptoms can be reduced depends on each patient’s individual circumstances.
 At UChicago Medicine, our goal is to improve symptoms so our patients can enjoy the highest possible quality of life.

 Essential tremor, also known as benign familial tremor, is the most common movement disorder.
 Characterized by uncontrollable shaking, essential tremor progresses slowly.
 It is distinctly different from Parkinson’s disease, although commonly misdiagnosed.
-Some patients may have essential tremor and PD.
+Some patients may have essential tremor and Parkinson's disease.

 - Difficulty with precise tasks (threading a needle)